mark1ad/mark1ad.github.io/README.md

 The board in the model object is 10x10 instead of 8x8.
 The outer row will marked as occupied.
 This eliminates the need for special processing of edge pieces.

+The squares in the html board will have x and y attributes so we don't need to work to figure out which square we're on.

+To Do: using a mix of x,y and col,row.
+Need to clean up to use one or the other.